Raechil na Garnussil na Gallam

 Then I go back to my room, and then we have breakfast in the dining room.

 Today my sister Cleppa was late for first prayers, and was out of breath and her scarf was askew.
-Nothing was said at the time but I knew a storm was coming.
+Nothing was said at the time but I knew a storm was brewing.

-I was extra careful during the service, indeed all day, as there is more than enough indignant wrath to snare me too.
+I, and the rest of the household, were extra careful during the service, indeed all day, as there is more than enough indignant wrath to snare me and many others too.

 After the service Cleppa was severly chastised.
 She claimed that she was late because of the tardiness of her slave.
-That was cruel and most likely a lie, but would get her slave beaten in any event.
+That was cruel and most likely a lie, but would get her slave beaten.

 My mother said to Cleppa, ‘I wish you were more like your sister Raechil!’